-On August 1, 2012, Dr. Tim Bellamey assumed the duties of the seventh president of Shawnee Community College.
-Dr. Bellamey has served the college since 1982 in a variety of positions before being named Vice President of Instructional Services in 2005.
-Dr. Bellamey looks forward to leading the college into a culture of change focused on student success and completion.
-The preparation of students for the twenty-first century workforce through the development of relevant career and technical career training programs has been identified as a primary goal of Dr. Bellamey.
+Dr. Tim Bellamey assumed the duties of the seventh president of Shawnee Community College on August 1, 2012.
+Dr. Bellamey served the college since 1982 in a variety of positions before being named Vice President of Instructional Services in 2005.
+The preparation of students for the twenty-first century workforce through the development of relevant career and technical career training programs was a primary goal of Dr. Bellamey.
 In support of that goal, the new Career and Technical Center opened in the fall of 2013 on the main campus.

-On June 14, 2017, Dr. Peggy F. J. Bradford was named the eighth president of Shawnee Community College.
-Prior to assuming the presidential position, Dr. Bradford previously served as the Provost and Vice President of Academic Affairs at State University of New York (SUNY) Westchester Community College in Valhalla, New York.
-Dr. Bradford is a southern Illinois native and attended Shawnee Community College earning her Associate of Arts degree.
-Bradford now returns to her alma mater as President with plans to advance the college by encompassing a student-centered approach to enrollment, retention and culture.
+Dr. Peggy F. J. Bradford was named the eighth president of Shawnee Community College on June 14, 2017.
+Prior to assuming the position, Dr. Bradford previously served as the Provost and Vice President of Academic Affairs at State University of New York (SUNY) Westchester Community College in Valhalla, New York.
+Dr. Bradford is a southern Illinois native and attended Shawnee Community College, earning her Associate of Arts degree.